iinaraz/CellScribe/README.md

 Protein_10|11.20|2.60|4.40|3.00|8.64|5.62|4.09|10.20|13.09

 Sample metadata
-A csv file that indicates the labels (same as column names of the expression matrix) and maps populations in which each sample belong to.
+A csv file that indicates the labels (same as column names of the expression matrix) and maps populations in which group/population each sample belongs to.
 Label|Population
 ---|---
 Celltype_A_1|A